Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3/README.md

 ## Input Data and Scope

-As input to the model you need an encoded video sequence of short duration, e.g. 8-10s (based on the ITU-T P.1204 documentation), e.g. checkout the `test_videos` folder.
-H.264, H.265 or VP9 are supported video codecs of the input video sequence.
+The following inputs are within the scope of the P.1204.3 recommendation, see also Table 3 of ITU-T Rec.
+P.1204:

+- Format/Codec: H.264, H.265, VP9, wrapped in a container that ffmpeg can read (e.g., `.mkv`)
+- Duration: 7–9 seconds.
+Optimal performance for roughly 8 seconds.
+Models are assumed to provide valid overall video-quality estimations for 5–10 s long sequences.
+- Bit depth: 8 or 10 bit
+- Chroma subsampling: YUV 4:2:0 and YUV 4:2:2
+- Coded resolution: Video sequences of up to 2160p resolution (4K/UHD-1)
+- Display resolution and framerate:
+  - PC/TV: 2160p, up to 60 frames/s
+  - Mobile/Tablet: 1440p, up to 60 frames/s.
+- Viewing distances:
+  - PC/TV: 1.5H to 3H (H: Screen height)
+  - Mobile/Tablet: 4H to 6H

+Check out the `test_videos` folder for some examples.

-For example the [AVT-VQDB-UHD-1](https://github.com/Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1) can be used to validate the model performance, as it is shown in the paper `rao2020p1204`.
+For example, the [AVT-VQDB-UHD-1](https://github.com/Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1) can be used to validate the model performance, as it is shown in the paper `rao2020p1204`.

 ## Usage

-To use the provided tool, e.g. run
+Run the built-in Python tool on a test video:

 ```bash
 poetry run p1204_3 test_videos/test_video_h264.mkv
 ```